rrebase/dognote-help/docs/privacy.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2020-09-01
+This policy is effective as of 2022-18-12

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at support@dognote.app.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at support@dognote.app or dognote@restack.ee